Suggestions to Promote Good Dental Health

 Take a look at these good oral hygiene tips.
 These are good habits they should learn at a young age that are just as important as taking them for regular dental checkups.
 While this can take some time and effort on your behalf, a healthy smile and strong oral health will be worth it in the long run!

-Our pediatric dentists have put together this list of good oral hygiene tips for teaching dental care to your young children.
+Along with ensuring that your child gets the proper vitamins and minerals for healthy teeth, pediatric dentists have put together this list of good oral hygiene tips for teaching dental care to your young children.

 1. Teach your child how to brush their teeth properly.

-It can be tricky to make sure your child is brushing their teeth properly.
+There are a lot of brushing dos and don’ts and it be tricky to make sure your child is brushing their teeth properly.
 Teach them to use a gentle up and down motion, making sure to reach the gum line.
 Make sure that they:

 - Use short strokes